Mohamed Salah: Liverpool boss Jurgen Klopp could recall forward for Champions League visit of Atalanta

-Jurgen Klopp has indicated he could recall Mohamed Salah for Wednesday night’s Champions League visit of Atalanta.
+Mohamed Salah is eligible to play for Liverpool against Atalanta in the Champions League because he has completed a 10-day isolation period since he first returned a positive test for Covid-19 on November 13.

-Klopp confirmed on Tuesday his Liverpool forward Salah took part in training as normal on Monday after returning another negative test for coronavirus.
+Klopp confirmed on Tuesday that the Liverpool forward took part in training as normal on Monday after returning another negative test on Sunday, 10 days after Salah first tested positive for coronavirus.

-Salah was ruled out of Sunday's 3-0 win over Leicester after testing positive for the virus while away on international duty with Egypt earlier this month, but had returned a negative test prior to the game.
-Salah rejoined the group on Monday after a period in self-isolation, having initially tested positive on November 13.
+Premier League and UEFA rules state that a player can return to training and then play after that 10-day period followed by a negative test.

+Salah's first positive result on came on November 13.
+He was then placed in isolation by the Egyptian FA which ruled him out of Sunday's 3-0 win over Leicester.

 "Mo trained and looked really good and he gave a negative test like the rest.
 He is available [for selection] and we will have to see what we can do with that," Klopp said.